svenkubiak/mangooio/docs/configuration.md

 }
 ```

-You can retrieve configuration values either by specifying a key or using predefined constants from Mangoo I/O:
+You can retrieve configuration values either by specifying a key or using predefined constants from mangoo I/O:
 ```java
 config.getString("application.minify.js");
 config.getString(Key.APPLICATION_MINIFY_JS);